 - To give emotional space, do not talk when your spouse is at work

-- If quiet space is the request, then when the spouse goes quiet, leave him alone till he comes back to talk
+- If quiet space is the request, then when the spouse goes quiet, leave them alone till they come back to talk

-- When the spouse is at his hobby, give him creative space
+- When the spouse is at their hobby, give them creative space

 - Financial space can be created by having separate bank accounts and statements

 There is no hard and fast rule about the exact amount of minutes or hours you should spend alone.
-But if we are talking about healthy space in a relationship that means you can do what you enjoy doing – reading, watching football, spa visits or solo trips – even when your partner is around.
+But if we are talking about healthy space in a relationship it means you should be able to do what you enjoy doing – reading, watching football, spa visits or solo trips – even when your partner is around.

 You should take a break from a relationship when you need to process your feelings and you need to gain a perspective about where your relationship stands.
 Sometimes couples get back together stronger after staying apart for some time.